Old Growth Forests Beginning to Get Needed Protections Sarah Hyden, Albuquerque Journal, February 1, 2024

 Are you aware that the U.S. Forest Service and its collaborators and contractors may soon be doing extreme thinning and/or burning of trees across over 250 square miles of forest around Santa Fe?

-Forest management: The words matter Sarah Hyden, Albuquerque Journal, Feb 16, 2020
+Managing our forests: the words matter Sarah Hyden, Albuquerque Journal, Feb.
+16, 2020

 The words we use define how we think about things.
 In forest management, words are oftentimes used to mean something very different than what they have meant in the past.